JavaScript is a dynamically typed language. This means that data types of variables can change as we assign different values to them.

 npm install --save-dev @types/node @types/express

-TypeScript definitely wins in terms of the quantity, resources, and documentation available.
+TypeScript definitely wins in terms of the quantity of resources and documentation available.

-On the other hand, Flow only has some documentation and a short document on how to set up Flow with React.
-There are also a few posts about Flow here and here.
+On the other hand, Flow only has some documentation and a short document on how to set up Flow with React, which can also be applied to setting up Flow on other JavaScript frameworks.
+By far, however, PropTypes has the sparsest documentation of the three options, though a few posts such as this exist.

 After writing writing a few reasonably sized applications with flow, I’ve got to say I’m a fan and haven’t run into many of the cons you list in the article (my IDE supports it, it has a decent community, and there are community-created types for popular libraries).